This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Rinse cabbage well, and remove the large outer leaves.
 (You’ll want to save these for later.)

 - Using a sharp knife, shred the cabbage and transfer it to a large glass bowl.
-Add about 2 Tablespoons of salt, then, using tongs or clean hands, massage the cabbage until it starts to break down from the salt.
-It will release moisture and reduce in size.
+Assuming you have 2 pounds of cabbage, add 2 tablespoons of salt and gently toss them together.
+Wait 15 minutes, so the cabbage will start to sweat.
+Then use clean hands to massage the cabbage until it starts to break down from the salt.
+It will release even more moisture and reduce in size.

-- While there is already plenty of moisture released from the cabbage to make the brine, I like to add a little extra spring water (do not use tap water!!) to make sure the liquid level is completely ABOVE the shredded cabbage.
+- While there is already plenty of moisture released from the cabbage to make the brine, I like to add a little salt water solution to make sure the liquid level is completely ABOVE the shredded cabbage.
+(Do not use tap water; see the ingredient notes in this post if you need to cover it with a 2% salt water solution.)

 - Ideally, you’d fill up the jar all the way to the top, but mine didn’t work out that way.
 If that’s the case for you, too, simply fill a plastic bag with salt water (in case it bursts in the jar, you want it to be salt water!) to use as a “weight.”
 Place the salt water bag on top of the large cabbage leaf layer, and seal the jar.
 You should be able to see the liquid layer above the shredded cabbage line.